zhenglinpan/AnitaDataset/README.md

 - **Hand-drawn Authenticity**: Unlike [AnimeRun](https://github.com/lisiyao21/AnimeRun) or [PBC](https://github.com/ykdai/BasicPBC), which are rendered from 3D character models, Anita Dataset consists of frames drawn by human hands, aligning more closely with the standards of the modern 2D animation industry.

 - **High-quality Intermediate Format**: Compared to [Sakuga-42M Dataset](https://drive.google.com/file/d/1aeJqsBw92ebELEpP-oFBo-kcUpBzHm_E/view), which provides large-scale but 480p rendered clips, Anita Dataset offers high-resolution intermediate images.
-More than 16,000 sketches or flat colors are provided in 1080p resolution.
+More than 16,000 sketches and flat colors are provided in 1080p resolution.

 - **Sketch-Color Alignment** : Anita Dataset contains sketch-color pairs exported directly from engineering files.